BabaGodPikin/Build-OpenCv-for-Python-with-Extra-Modules-Windows-10/README.md

 Open the CMakeLists.txt on your system at ~/opencv_contrib/modules/freetype/CMakeLists.txt Delete the content, copy the new content from the GitHub link above, paste it in and save the file.

-7. Run the following CMAKE Command (I put them in individual lines, so you can read each of the command; ideally you should run it all together like the screen shot below).
+7. Run the following CMAKE Command (I put them in individual lines, so you can read each of the command; ideally you should run it all together with each separated by a space).
 If there are spaces in your file path, enclose the entire file path in parenthesis.
+Note that the paths below correspond to the path on my system.

 cmake -G "Visual Studio 16 2019"
-       -B C:\Users\Izuwa\opencv-4.1.0\opencv-4.1.0\build
+       -B C:\Users\zuw\opencv-4.1.0\opencv-4.1.0\build
        -D BUILD_NEW_PYTHON_SUPPORT=ON
        -D BUILD_PYTHON_SUPPORT=ON
        -D BUILD_opencv_python3=yes